 I always had an idea somehow that life was supposed to be amazing.
 Not just average or a matter of survival but amazing.
 Most people seem happy to scrape along from A to B accepting low standards in themselves and others.
 Not easy, but amazing.

 Looking back at my life, I would say I had a strange and interesting life – unusual in good and bad ways that is hard to even put in a nutshell.
-It was not a bed of roses but I was always a grateful and joyous child and I had many interesting experiences full of unexpected surprises, some very powerfully good experiences as well as many challenges (including some poor health).

 From a distance now I can look back fairly comfortably at my past to try and sum it up for my website, but I wouldn’t say it really made me happy going through my past.
 The sort of bird’s-eye view I got of myself was someone who put everything into everything, almost dangerously so.
 I put myself out there using every bit of energy resourcefulness I had, and have not come out without some scars.